 About this course

 Learn how to integrate mindfulness into your work with youth using our research-backed K-12 Mindful Schools Curriculum.
 Our curriculum – used by thousands of educators, mental health professionals, social workers, and parents in 50 states and over 100 countries – is adaptable for classrooms, after-school programs, clinical settings, and home.
-It uses developmentally appropriate language for explaining key mindfulness concepts and practices to youth [sample module].
+It uses developmentally appropriate language for explaining key mindfulness concepts and practices to youth.
+See a sample module.

 Course graduates report strong improvements in job satisfaction, connecting with youth, delivering school curriculum, and student behavior (attention, self-regulation, engagement, compassion).